On the geometry of silent and anisotropic big bang singularities: Introduction

 Given the assumptions roughly listed in Subsection~\ref{ssection:Aframeworkforanisotropicsolns}, and described in greater detail in Section~\ref{section:Assumptions} below, we here state some of the conclusions.
 In \cite{RinWave}, we deduce the asymptotic behaviour of solutions to linear systems of wave equations on the corresponding backgrounds.
 However, in the present article, we focus on the geometry.
 In what follows, and in contrast to \cite{RinWave}, we assume Einstein's equations

 to hold.
-Here $G=\mathrm{Ric}-Sg/2$, where $\mathrm{Ric}$ and $S$ are the Ricci and scalar curvature of $(M,g)$ respectively; $\Lambda$ is the cosmological constant; and $T$ is the stress energy tensor.
+Here $G=\mathrm{Ric}-Sg/2$, where $\mathrm{Ric}$ and $S$ are the Ricci and scalar curvature of $(M,g)$ respectively; $\Lambda$ is the cosmological constant (the sign of which is irrelevant in the main results); and $T$ is the stress energy tensor.
 For most of the results, we only impose general conditions on the stress energy tensor, but some of the results concern scalar field matter specifically.

 \textit{Spatial scalar curvature.} The first observation concerns the spatial scalar curvature $\bS$.
 Given assumptions as above, including bounds of weighted $C^{k}$-norms up to a suitable order,